MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 ::: tip
 Don't forget to put a space between the pound symbol `# ` and your words
 :::
-Headers are essentially titles and they can have varying font sizes..
+Headers are essentially titles and they can have varying font sizes.
 The biggest header size is H1 and this goes all the way down to size H6.
 To create a header, simply put a pound sign `# ` in front of the word(s) where one pound sign `# ` is H1, two pound signs `## ` is H2, three pound signs `### ` is H3, and so on.
 For example view this raw Markdown file:

 ```markdown
 # This is verrrry big